OkRespire/whereami/README.md

 # for window rules

 ```
-windowrulev2 = float, title:(whereami)
+windowrulev2 = float, class:(whereami)
-windowrulev2 = center, title:(whereami)
+windowrulev2 = center, class:(whereami)
-windowrulev2 = pin, title:(whereami) # this is so if you change workspaces it follows you
+windowrulev2 = pin, class:(whereami) # this is so if you change workspaces it follows you
 ``````

 - Arrow keys up/down = navigate (or use the mouse!)